-Click here to sign up for my free 10-day blood pressure challenge, starting February 14, 2019. so you can learn and practice the proven lifestyle strategies for lowering blood pressure.
+Click here to sign up for the next free 10-day blood pressure challenge, starting in May, 2019. so you can learn and practice the proven lifestyle strategies for lowering blood pressure.

 Questions, comments?
 Feel free to share on the Sweet Spot Nutrition Facebook page.

 Labels are different, but practically speaking, a similar approach.
 Source.